zhiyelee/leetcode/README.md

 ### Create problem folder

-The folder will include an empty js file and a README file which contains the problem description
+The folder will include an empty js file and a README file which contains the problem description.

 ```
 npm i